OWASP/owasp-masvs/CONTRIBUTING.md

 6. Create a branch so that you can cleanly work on the chosen issue: `git checkout -b FixingIssue66`
 7. Open your favorite editor and start making modifications.
 We recommend using the free [Visual Studio Code editor](https://code.visualstudio.com "Visual Studio Code") as it can make use of the code linting feature through the [MarkdownLint plugin](https://github.com/DavidAnson/vscode-markdownlint#install "MarkdownLint plugin").
 The code linter can help you when you make mistakes against our [style guide](https://github.com/OWASP/owasp-mstg/blob/master/style_guide.md "MSTG Style Guide"), but be sure to read the style guide yourself, as the code linter will only detect a part of it.
 8. After your modifications are done, push them to your forked repository.
 This can be done by executing the command `git add MYFILE` for every file you have modified, followed by `git commit -m 'Your Commit Message'` to commit the modifications and `git push` to push your modifications to GitHub.
-8. Create a Pull Request (PR) by going to your fork, <https://github.com/<your Github handle>/owasp-masvs> and click on the "New Pull Request" button.
+8. Create a Pull Request (PR) by going to your fork, <https://github.com/Your_Github_Handle/owasp-masvs> and click on the "New Pull Request" button.
 The target branch should typically be the Master branch.
 When submitting a PR, be sure to follow the checklist that is provided in the PR template.
 The checklist itself will be filled out by the reviewer.
 9. Your PR will be reviewed and comments may be given.
 In order to process a comment, simply make modifications to the same branch as before and push them to your repository.
 GitHub will automatically detect these changes and add them to your existing PR.

 ## What not to do